The world economy risks 'changing dangerously' even as growth increases | ExBulletin

 The result: It may take years for parts of the world to join the US and China in fully recovering from the pandemic.
 By 2024 world production will still be 3% lower than predicted before the pandemic, with countries dependent on tourism and services suffering the most, according to the IMF.

-Inequality has been captured by the new Bloomberg Economics programming group showing global growth of around 1.3% in the first quarter to the first three months of 2021.
-But as the US jumps, so do France, Germany, Italy, the UK and Japan. contract.
+Inequality has been captured by the new Bloomberg Economics project group that shows global growth of about 1.3% in the first quarter to the first three months of 2021.
+But as the US jumps, so do France, Germany, Italy, the UK and Japan is contracting.
 In emerging markets, Brazil, Russia and India are clearly overtaken by China.

 For the year as a whole, Bloomberg Economics forecasts growth of 6.9%, the fastest in records dating back to the 1960s.
 After the weak outlook: a threat of virus shrinkage, expanding US stimulus and trillions of dollars in closed savings.

 Much will depend on how quickly countries can inoculate their population with the risk that the longer it lasts the greater the chance that the virus remains an international threat, especially if new variants are developed.
-The Bloomberg Tracer Vaccine shows that while the US has administered doses equal to almost a quarter of its people, the European Union has not yet reached 10% and rates in Mexico, Russia and Brazil are less than 6%.
+Bloombergs Vaccine Tracker shows while the US has administered doses equivalent to almost a quarter of its people, the European Union has yet to reach 10% and rates in Mexico, Russia and Brazil are less than 6%.

-Former Federal Reserve official Nathan Sheets said he expects the U.S. to use this week’s virtual meetings of the IMF and World Bank to argue that now is not the time for countries to back down to help their economies.
+Former Federal Reserve official Nathan Sheets said he expects the U.S. to use virtual meetings of the IMF and World Bank this week to argue that now is not the time for countries to back down to help their economies.

-It is an argument that will be addressed mostly to Europe, especially Germany, with its long history of fiscal austerity.
+It is an argument that will be directed mainly at Europe, especially Germany, with its long history of fiscal austerity.
 The EU’s 750 billion-euro ($ 885 billion) joint recovery fund will not start until the second half of the year.

 The U.S. will have two things to do on its issue, Sheets said: A strengthening domestic economy and an internationally respected leader of her delegation to Treasury Secretary Janet Yellen, not a foreigner at IMF meetings from her time as Fed Chair.

 Chief Economist of JPMorgan Chase & Co.
-Bruce Kasman said he has not seen such a wide gap in 20-25 years in the expected performance of the US and other developed countries when compared to emerging markets.
+Bruce Kasman said he has not seen such a wide gap in 20 to 25 years in the expected performance of the US and other developed countries when compared to emerging markets.
 This is partly due to changes in the distribution of the vaccine.
 But it also depends on the economic policy choices that different countries are making.

 By mainly lowering interest rates and launching asset-buying programs last year, central banks are splitting with some in emerging markets by starting to raise interest rates either to accelerate inflation or to prevent capital outflows.
 Turkey, Russia and Brazil raised all borrowing costs last month, while the Fed and the European Central Bank say they will not do so for a long time yet.